ClosingBracket/osv/README.md

 ## Building and Running Apps on OSv

 In order to run an application on OSv, one needs to build an image by fusing OSv kernel, and the application files together.
-This, in high level can be achieved in two ways:
+This, in high level can be achieved in two ways, either:
-- by using the shell script located at `./scripts/build` that builds the kernel from sources and fuses it with application files
+- by using the shell script located at `./scripts/build` that builds the kernel from sources and fuses it with application files, or
-- by using the [capstan tool](https://github.com/cloudius-systems/capstan) that uses *pre-built kernel* and combines it with application files to produce final image
+- by using the [capstan tool](https://github.com/cloudius-systems/capstan) that uses *pre-built kernel* and combines it with application files to produce a final image.

 If your intention is to try to run your app on OSv with the least effort possible, you should pursue the *capstan* route.
 For introduction please read this
 [crash course](https://github.com/cloudius-systems/osv/wiki/Build-and-run-apps-on-OSv-using-Capstan).
-For more details about *capstan* please read this [documentation](https://github.com/cloudius-systems/capstan#documentation).
+For more details about *capstan* please read this more detailed [documentation](https://github.com/cloudius-systems/capstan#documentation).
 Pre-built OSv kernel files (`ovs-loader.qemu`) can be automatically downloaded by *capstan* from the [OSv regular releases page](https://github.com/cloudius-systems/osv/releases) or manually from the [nightly releases repo](https://github.com/osvunikernel/osv-nightly-releases/releases/tag/ci-master-latest).